Are you consistently putting out the best content you can and still seeing a high bounce rate?

 These help to break up the information and make it easy to organize what the reader is learning.
-Subtitles also help people quickly find something in your post.
+Subtitles also help people quickly make sense of the content in your post.

 - Easy to read fonts

-Never, ever use script, italic or bold fonts for your paragraphs.
+Never, ever use script, italic or bold fonts as the main font for your paragraphs.
 Have you ever read a magazine article like that?
 Me neither.